MicrosoftDocs/azure-stack-docs/azure-stack/includes/event-hubs-preview.md

 ---

 > [!IMPORTANT]
-> Event Hubs on Azure Stack Hub is currently in preview, and is provided free during the public preview period.
+> Event Hubs on Azure Stack Hub is currently in preview, and is provided free during the preview period.